Interim Management as a Sustainable Solution for Your Company

 4. Crisis management: In situations where a company is facing a crisis, an Interim Manager with experience in crisis management and restructuring can be called in to get the company back on track.

-The Interim Manager usually brings a mixture of extensive industry experience, management expertise and a clear focus on the goals to be achieved.
-Once the assigned task has been completed, the Interim Manager withdraws from the organisation.
-This form of management offers companies flexibility and the ability to respond quickly to short-term challenges or opportunities without committing to long-term personnel costs.
-Interim Managers take over responsibility for the results of their work in a line, specialist or project function.
-They leave the company again as soon as the problem is solved sustainably and the existing organisation has fully taken over.
+Interim Manager bring a combination of extensive industry experience, proven leadership expertise and a clear focus on defined objectives.
+Once the mandate has been successfully completed, the Interim Manager withdraws from the organisation.
+This form of management provides companies with a high degree of flexibility and enables rapid response to short term challenges or opportunities without long term personnel commitments.
+Interim Managers assume full responsibility for results in line, functional or project roles.
+They leave the organisation once the situation has been resolved sustainably and responsibility has been fully transferred back to the permanent organisation.

 General conditions

-An Interim Manager typically works under the following conditions:
+An Interim Manager typically operates under the following conditions:

-• Bottleneck of a quantitative or qualitative nature on the customer side
+• Temporary bottleneck of a quantitative or qualitative nature on the client side

-• Assumption of a position in the first or second management level with authority to issue directives
+• Assumption of a role at first or second management level with full authority to issue directives

-• Assume a role as total or partial project manager
+• Acting as overall or partial project manager

-• Reports to the Board of Directors or Executive Committee
+• Direct reporting line to the Board of Directors or the Executive Committee

-Clients (companies, organizations) value the following aspects of Interim Management in particular
+Clients (companies, organizations) particularly appreciate the following aspects of Interim Management

 • when getting companies or parts of companies into shape